Cybernix-Phoenix-NSEC/LVC_cheat_sheet_day3/README.md

 :point_right: By using HTML tags, we can align README contents.

 :point_right: We can include comments inside a .md file. ` <!--Hello!
-From Team Cybernics--> `
+From Team Cybernix--> `
 <br><br><br>

 # :sparkles: Happy Learning! :sparkles: